ZawadulFarhan/MinimaxTicTacToe/README.md

-# MinimaxTicTacToe
+#TICTACTOE

-A simple CLI TicTacToe Game with a computer player implemented with minimax algorithm
+A simple CLI TicTacToe game against a computer player run by a minimax algorithm.